Stratospheric Aerosol Injection

 Stratospheric Aerosol Injection, also known as SAI, is one of the most widely discussed and studied climate cooling method with research almost exclusively limited to computer modelling.
 It aims to reflect a portion of the Sun’s energy back into space by dispersing tiny reflective particles into the upper atmosphere.
 This idea is inspired by natural volcanic eruptions, which have been observed to cool the Earth for short periods.

-SAI involves releasing fine particles – often proposed to be sulfate aerosols – into the stratosphere, a part of the atmosphere about 10 – 50 kilometres above the Earth’s surface.
+SAI involves releasing fine particles into the stratosphere, a part of the atmosphere about 10 – 50 kilometres above the Earth’s surface.

 Once dispersed, the particles would reflect incoming solar radiation back into space, which would reduce the amount of solar energy reaching this Earth’s surface, and in turn lowering global temperatures temporarily.